Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 ## Assumptions and Caveats

+1. The Dataset is sourced from the Internet (Maven Analytics)
-1. The Campaign Promotion ran throughout that year.
+2. The Campaign Promotion ran throughout that year.
-2. Data Quality - Some of the Salary values are negative - Need for Data Validation protocols for customer data entry.
+3. Data Quality - Some of the Salary values are negative - Need for Data Validation protocols for customer data entry.
-3. College degree members had salary columns as NULL (Reason unknown).
+4. College degree members had salary columns as NULL (Reason unknown).
 The average of the province was imputed.